djcopley/djcopley/README.md

 - Open Source Contributions
 - Design Aesthetics in Coding

-🌎 Join me on this journey of hacking, tinkering, and creating beautifully designed code that not only works but elevates the craft of software engineering.
+🌎 Join me on this journey of hacking, tinkering, and creating beautifully designed code that not only works but also elevates the art of software engineering.

 *Let's code, break, and create!*